 Skinny Peanut Butter Swirl Brownies

-- 6 oz. low fat or fat free vanilla greek yogurt
+- 6 ounces low fat or fat free plain or vanilla Greek yogurt

 - 1 large egg (or 2 egg whites)

 - 1 cup (200g) granulated sugar or coconut sugar (see note above in post about substitutions)

 - 1/2 cup (42g) unsweetened natural or dutch process cocoa powder

 - 1/2 cup (40g) old-fashioned rolled oats2

 - Preheat oven to 350F.
 Spray a 8×8 inch pan with non-stick cooking spray.
 Set aside.

 - Place all of the ingredients except for the peanut butter into a blender or food processor.
 (Yes, a blender!)
 For easier blending, place the liquid ingredients into the blender first.
 Blend until mix is smooth and oats are ground up.
 You will have to stop the blender and scrape down the sides a few times.